Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

+The metallicity in different spaxels varies between 12+log(O/H)$\,=\,$7.9 and 8.4 with a median of 8.2 with a mean error of 0.08 (full range between 0.01 and 0.2).
+These values have been derived from the original data, not the interpolated map shown in Fig. \ref{fig:031203_abundances}.
+The GRB site and the south-east have somewhat lower metallicities while the center is marginally more metal-rich.
+[S{\sc\,ii}] /H$\alpha$ follows a pattern similar to [N{\sc\,ii}]/H$\alpha$ but with the lowest values concentrated toward the center of the galaxy.
+High [S{\sc\,ii}]/H$\alpha$ ratios can give some indications of shocked regions.
+Fig. \ref{fig:ionplots} shows the ratios of [N{\sc\,ii}]/H$\alpha$ and [S{\sc\,ii}]/H$\alpha$ for all spaxels where the four lines are detected with a S/N$>$3.
+Nearly all spaxels can be considered to be ionized by ionization from massive stars and not, for example, by shocks \citep{Westmoquette09b}.

-The host of GRB\,031203 is one of only three hosts in our sample that shows an ordered velocity field indicative of ordered rotation in the galaxy and a possible disk component.
-The total line-of-sight velocity difference across the galaxy, however, is only $\Delta\,v\,=$53\,km\,s$^{-1}$, which would point to a slowly rotating disk, a high inclination of the disk or a low mass, the latter of which is in conflict with the observations.
-The line width is rather uniform across the galaxy including the center and the GRB location.
+The galaxy shows an ordered velocity field and a possible disk component.
+The total line-of-sight velocity difference across the galaxy, however, is only $\Delta\,v\,=$53\,km\,s$^{-1}$, which would point to a slowly rotating disk, a high inclination or a low mass, the latter of which is in conflict with the observations.
+The line width is rather uniform across the galaxy.
 However, there is a patch of low velocity width at the western end of the galaxy and a higher velocity region in the south, which we are going to investigate further in the following.

-We extract integrated spectra of the GRB region as well as the high- and the low-$\sigma$ region and fit their line profiles (see Fig.~\ref{fig:031203_Hafits}).
-In all regions we clearly detect two components, a narrow, main peak with a FWHM of 90--100 km\,s$^{-1}$ and a weaker, broad component with a FWHM of 230--270 km\,s$^{-1}$, also detected in X-shooter (single slit) spectra of the host \citep{Guseva11,Watson11}.
+We extract integrated spectra of the GRB region, the high- and low-$\sigma$ region and fit their line profiles (see Fig.~\ref{fig:031203_Hafits}).
+In all regions we clearly detect two components, a narrow, main peak with a $\sigma$ of $\sim$35 km\,s$^{-1}$ and a weaker, broad component with a $\sigma$ of $\sim$ 105 km\,s$^{-1}$, also detected in X-shooter (single slit) spectra of the host \citep{Guseva11,Watson11}.
 The relative strength of the component varies across the galaxy and explains the low- and high-$\sigma$ regions in the line width map, which is derived from a single Gaussian fit to H$\alpha$.
 The broad component is strongest in the high-$\sigma$ region in the South (``broad region'') and only slightly lower in the GRB region and weakest in the low-$\sigma$ region in the Western part of the galaxy (``narrow region'').
 Across all the galaxy, the broad component is blueshifted compared to the main emission component.
-In contrast to GRB\,030329, there are no afterglow spectra with absorption lines available of this burst to study a possible outflow in absorption.
+In contrast to GRB\,030329, there are no afterglow spectra with absorption lines of this burst available to study a possible outflow in absorption.